redwoodjs/redwood-office-hours/2022-09-28-rest-directive/README.md

-# How To build a REST directive with RedwoodJS Transformer Directives
+# How To Build a REST directive with RedwoodJS Transformer Directives

 Inspired by [Build a REST directive with GraphQL Tools](https://graphql.wtf/episodes/61-custom-rest-directive-with-graphql-tools) by [Jaime Barton](https://twitter.com/notrab) which you can watch here: